 If the expected inertia in IHT policy outlined above holds true, the combined effect is that the number of estates being liable for an IHT charge and the average size of that tax bill looks set to rise.

 There are of course actions that can be taken to reduce or mitigate entirely the IHT liability on a person’s estate.
-I will shortly be writing a further article touching on some of these options.
+I have written a further article touching on some of these options: Actions you can take to reduce or mitigate the IHT liability on your estate.
 As you might expect, the way in which the IHT rules work and interrelate is complex.
 We would welcome the opportunity to discuss the ways in which we can help you, based on your specific circumstances.

 Joseph Cooper FPFS - Chartered Financial Planner